lancemnguyen/SpotOnstreamlit/README.md

 # SpotOn, a Streamlit App

-SpotOn is a review analysis application that integrates OpenAI API with Google Places API, resulting in a question-answering platform about place reviews.
+SpotOn is a review analysis tool that connects OpenAI API with Google Places API to retrieve location data and make queries regarding place reviews.

 ## Features